cares0/rest-docs-kdsl/docs/docs/getting-started/tutorial.md

 These fields are declared as properties of the receiver object in the function blocks.
 (Refer to the `TutorialApiQueryParameter` and `TutorialApiResponseBody` classes in the `TutorialApiSpec.kt` file.)

-You can document these fields by calling their properties and using infix functions.
+Therefore, you can call these properties and write the documentation using infix notations.

-For more details on the available infix functions, refer to [Component DSL](../guides/dsl-interface#component-dsl).
+For more details on callable infix notations, refer to [Component DSL](../guides/dsl-interface#component-dsl).

 ## 7. Run the Test

-After everything is written, run the test.
+After completing all the steps, run the test.

 Check the generated snippets under `build/generated-snippets/${DOCUMENT_IDENTIFIER}`.

-This library does not support creating and integrating Asciidoc documents from the generated snippets, so continue using Spring REST Docs as before.
+This library does not support creating and integrating Asciidoc documents from the generated snippets.
+Therefore, follow the same process as you would with the existing Spring REST Docs.
 For more details, refer to [Working with Asciidoctor](https://docs.spring.io/spring-restdocs/docs/current/reference/htmlsingle/#working-with-asciidoctor).

 ---

 ## Next Steps

-Now that you've learned the basics of using this library through the tutorial, I recommend exploring the [DSL Interface](../guides/dsl-interface) documentation to understand how this library provides DSL functionality.
+Now that you've learned the basics of using this library through the tutorial, it is recommended to explore how this library provides DSLs through the [DSL Interface](../guides/dsl-interface) documentation.

-If you prefer to write test cases first, you can implement the DSL interface directly to create documentation.
+If you prefer writing test code first, you can also manually implement the DSL interface to design and document the entire request and response spec for your API.

 For more detailed usage examples, refer to the `example` package in the GitHub repository, which demonstrates the full capabilities of this library.